 These Lucky Charms Brownies are the perfect treat for St. Patrick’s Day!
 They’re super easy to make and you can sneak in a little extra nutrition with black beans, if you want. 🙂

 I’m pretty much famous for trying to sneak healthy foods into brownies.
+Just ask my kids.

-Ask my kids.
 They’ve tried all my experiments from broccoli to lima bean brownies (neither would I recommend necessarily) and they are very quick to give me the thumbs down or thumbs up.
 So here’s our list of foods that have been brownie-approved (so far):

 - Black beans